Paths, Ends and The Separation Problem for Infinite Graphs: On the complexity of the Eulerian path problem

-In other words, we perform the same algorithm that we used to construct the sequence in \Cref{prop:counting-ends}, with the only difference that now each vertex with non-negative index is joined to its successor by two edges.
-Thus, at any stage $s$ where $f(e,s) = f(e,s-1)$, we add edges as shown in the picture below.
+To prove that deciding whether a highly computable graph admits a one-way Eulerian path is $\Pi_2^0$-complete one only needs to slightly modify the construction used in \Cref{grafo-con-ciclos}: Indeed, it is enough to perform the very same algorithm, with the only difference that now each vertex with non-negative index is joined to its successor by two edges.
+Thus, at any stage $s$ where $W_e[s] = W_e[s-1]$, we add edges as shown in the picture below.

-On the other hand, whenever $f(e,s) \ne f(e,s-1)$, the situation will look as in the following picture.
+On the other hand, whenever $W_e[s] \ne W_e[s-1]$, the situation will look as in the following picture.

 Therefore, $G_e$ for $e \in \textbf{Fin}$ will look like this:

 While $G_e$ for $e \in \textbf{Inf}$ will be as follows: